Skip to main content

 Data Release Timeline

-To be notified when the first data release is available, contact us or subscribe to market notes via the Insights hub.
+To be notified when the Q2 2026 release is available, contact us or subscribe to market notes via the Insights hub.

 Citing the Riyadh Commercial Rent Index